From the above lists, I can agree mostly with

 3. Nutrition divides the world into good and evil.
 There is a satanic nutrient we’re trying to drive away from the food supply.
 Today it’s the trans fat.
 Ten years ago it was the saturated fat.
 One hundred years ago, the evil nutrient was protein.
 Kellogg created breakfast cereal in place of protein.
 So there was a marketing angle.
 The good nutrient today is the Omega 3 fatty acid.
 Protein is coming back.
 Carbohydrates are coming out.
 Fiber has been “blessed” for the last 30 years.

-4. The weirdest is that the whole point of eating is health, not pleasure or community or culture.
+4. The weirdest thing about American dietary habits is that the whole point of eating is health, not pleasure or community or culture.
 This is a uniquely American idea.
 Other cultures eat for family, pleasure, community, socializing, ritual.
 Every food culture eats to express identity.
 But America reduces eating to “health” and “nutrition.”
 We have a single-minded obsession with health.
 We reduce the rich experience of eating to something so obsessive makes us UNHEALTHIER.
 This, according to Pollan, is the “American Paradox.”
 We are Orthorexics.
 We have an unhealthy obsession with eating.
 Pollan says he’d accept this nutritionism if it worked, but all the evidence shows that it does not.
 Nutritionism has had power over us since the 1970s.
 But the “science” is bad.
 It doesn’t work.

 Part Two.
 Culture Teaches How to Eat, Not Nutritionism